 - medical excuses with documentation from a health-related professional

-- students with many medical excuses must apply for Homebound Status
+- a student with many medical excuses must apply for Homebound Status

-A student who exceeds the numbers of unexcused absences may be unable to receive credit for his/her semester classes.
+A student who exceeds the number of unexcused absences may be unable to receive credit for his/her semester classes.
 Students who are absent the day of an activity should NOT be allowed to participate in that activity.
-Students absent days prior to an activity should NOT be allowed to participate in that activity.

 Parents are responsible for the attendance of their children within the compulsory attendance age (Florida Statute 1003.24).
 Any student who accumulates 15 or more unexcused absences within 90 calendar days may be classified as a habitual truant and, as such, may have a truancy petition or a children-in-need-of-services petition filed by the Superintendent (Florida Statutes 1003.27).